kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 * **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?**
   The tracing client library has a small, in-memory cache for outgoing spans.
+Based on current benchmarks, a full cache could use as much as 5 Mb of memory.

 ### Troubleshooting